JacksonBurns/fastprop/paper/paper.md

 [^3]: Predictions are available at this [permalink](https://github.com/pstjohn/ysi-fragment-prediction/blob/bdf8b16a792a69c3e3e63e64fba6f1d190746abe/data/ysi_predictions.csv) to the CSV file on GitHub.

 ### HOPV15 Subset
-The HOPV15 Subset is a collection of ~0.3k organic photovlotaic compounds curated by Eibeck and coworkers from the larger Harvard Organic Photovoltaics (HOPV15 [@hopv15_original]) based on criteria described in their paper [@hopv15_subset].
+The HOPV15 Subset is a collection of ~0.3k organic photovoltaic compounds curated by Eibeck and coworkers from the larger Harvard Organic Photovoltaic (HOPV15 [@hopv15_original]) based on criteria described in their paper [@hopv15_subset].
 This dataset is unique in that the target property Power Conversion Efficiency is both experimentally measurable or can be derived from quantum mechanics simulations, but regardless is not a 'classical' target of QSPR.
-After applying a variety of established modeling techniques Eibeck et al. achieved a best-case MAE of 1.32 $\pm$ 0.10 averaged across 5 randomly selected 60/20/20 data splits by using a simple molecular fingerprint representation and supprt vector regression.
+After applying a variety of established modeling techniques Eibeck et al. achieved a best-case MAE of 1.32 $\pm$ 0.10 averaged across 5 randomly selected 60/20/20 data splits by using a simple molecular fingerprint representation and support vector regression.

 In the course of this study it was found that changing the random seed when using only 5 repetitions would lead to dramatically different model performance.
 Thus, for this benchmark the number of repetitions was set _higher_ than the reference study at 15.